adubkov/zabbix-audit/README.md

 # zabbix-audit
-Send zabbix audit logs to splunk
+This script takes audit log from zabbix, and send it to specific index in splunk.